 The palace is located in Piazza di Spagna, designed by Gian Lorenzo Bernini, then Francesco Borromini.
 Since 1626, it has housed the Congregation for the Evangelization of Peoples and since 1929 is an extraterritorial property of the Holy See.
 St Oliver Plunkett was a Professor in the original College of Propaganda.

 Gioacchino ai Prati Castello

-Is located in Piazza dei Queriti 17 and is a church in Rome dedicated to Saint Joachim, the father of Mary, mother of Jesus.
-Construction began in 1891 and the building was opened to the public in 1898.
+It’s located in Piazza dei Queriti 17 and is a church in Rome dedicated to Saint Joachim, the father of Mary, mother of Jesus.
+Construction began in 1891 and the building was opened in 1898.
 It was consecrated on 6 June 1911 by Cardinal Pietro Respighi.
 Pope John XXIII made it as a cardinal’s titular church in 1960.

 San Pietro in Montorio

 Located in Piazza S. Pietro in Montorio, 2 is the Franciscan Church on the Janiculum where the seventeenth century Ulster Earls, O’Neill and O’Donnell and members of their families and followers are buried.
 Earls’ tomb stones are on the left of the nave immediately before the principal altar.
 This Church is located near to what was once believed to the the site of the martydom of St Peter and it was Cardinal Paul Cullen’s titular church.

 It is the round Church located on the street of the same name where Donatus O’Brien, the son of Brian Boru, is buried.
 It contains striking depictions of the deaths of several early Christian martyrs.
 It is ten minutes walk from Villa Irlanda.